prakharmungi/Evolent_ProjectSourceCode/README.md

 1.At root level of the project, in the command prompt, give the below command -
 --> npm install
 This will install all the dependencies listed in the package.json file and node_modules folder will be created.
-2.Then to the application locally, give the below command -
+2.Then to run the application locally, give the below command -
 --> ng serve
 This will host the application on the default port 4200.
 3.Set up fake json server locally using "json-server".
 For this install from npm,